ggozad/burry.js/README.md

 ## License

-Backbone.xmpp.storage is Copyright (C) 2012 Yiorgis Gozadinos, Riot AS.
+Backbone.xmpp.storage is Copyright (C) 2012 Yiorgis Gozadinos, Crypho AS.
 It is distributed under the MIT license.